-Heavyweight is a collaborative digital product design studio based in Amsterdam, for goal-oriented startups, companies and agencies.
-We write about our experiences designing apps, websites and systems.
+Heavyweight is a digital design studio in Amsterdam, for goal-oriented startups, companies and agencies.
+We write about our experiences designing apps, websites, platforms and systems.

 Component Based Design is often talked about in context of large, complex projects.
 In this article we’re making the case that it can also be very beneficial for smaller projects and teams.
 At Heavyweight we use Component Based Design for every project– big or small.